 - Information on the capacity of the parents and other family members to ensure the child is safe from harm and to respond to the child's developmental needs, within their wider family and environmental context;

 - The expressed views, wishes and feelings of the child, parents, and other family members;

 - Information about how the children's needs have been and are currently being met;

 - Views, wishes and feelings of the child, parents and other significant family members;

-- A proposed plan for future safeguarding of the child and promotion of their welfare.
+- Recommendations to the conference outlining a proposed plan for future safeguarding of the child and promotion of their welfare.